 - A. Runoff computations must be prepared by a licensed engineer authorized by education and experience to perform such calculations. - B. Runoff calculations are required with the preliminary plan to the extent needed to verify that the proposed easements are adequate to contain the runoff as required above. - C. Runoff calculations shall be included with all subdivision and site development construction plans.
 All existing and proposed hydrologic conditions including but not limited to drainage areas, time of concentration, impervious cover coefficients, twenty-five (25) year and (100) year flow values and rainfall intensities shall be illustrated on the construction plans.
 Runoff calculations shall be included for pre-development conditions as well as post-development conditions for the two (2) year, twenty-five (25) year and (100) year storms.
 If runoff for post-development conditions exceeds runoff for pre-development conditions for any of the referenced storms, detention shall be required to reduce peak runoff flows to at or below peak runoff flows for pre-development conditions.
 If detention is required, runoff calculations for post-development conditions with detention shall be included as well as calculations for proposed detention facilities. - D. For drainage areas less than 100 acres, the Rational Method may be used for runoff computations in accordance with the COA DCM.
-For areas larger than 100 acres, a hydrograph methodology using the Soil Conservation Service unit hydrograph shall be used.
+City of Pflugerville IDF Curve Parameters (Table 1) may be used for times of concentration of 2hours or less.
+For areas larger than 100 acres or for times of concentration longer than 2-hours, a hydrograph methodology using the National Resources Conservation Service (NRCS) unit hydrograph shall be used.
+See Section

+DG4.8B.
 When the runoff from two or more drainage areas is to be combined, the same methodology must be used for both areas and the methodology should be appropriate for both.
-The design engineer may utilize the SCS method for areas under 100 acres if so desired.
+The design engineer may utilize the NRCS method for areas under 100 acres if so desired.